frontiersi/5gtb-rpi/README.md

 Determines how the script should operate given the hardware configuration, there are two modes:

-1. `positioning`: Executes the SUPL LPP Client which outputs RTCM corrections to the serial port and a file, and logs NMEA from the serial port to a file.
+1. `positioning`: Executes the SUPL LPP Client which outputs RTCM corrections to the serial port and a file, and logs NMEA from the serial port to a file and streams to a TCP server.
 Use when a RaspberryPi GNSS HAT is connected.
 2. `correction`: Executes the SUPL LPP Client which outputs RTCM corrections to a serial port, and saves output RTCM messages to a file.
 Use when an independent GNSS receiver is connected by serial port.

 ```text